cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 * The proposed new walls,
 * And, any walls you will be tearing down.

-Sketch the layout of your property if doing a new addition, and be sure to show any existing structures like your home, a pool, a shed, your driveway, etc. If possible, including estimated square footage or dimensions will be helpful.

-See examples of property sketches:

-[Good Example / Bad Example]

 Use a separate page for each sketch:

 * What your interior currently looks like, including any windows and doors in the room